LiDNY/rp.lidny/README.md

-# Hey, this is LiDNY RP
+# Hey, this is LiDNY Rail Pictures

 Join our [discord](https://ldn.to/discord)